makersacademy/rps-challenge/README.md

 - the computer will choose a random option
 - a winner is declared

+## To do:
+- Installation steps
+- Fix computer random choice bug

 ## Future improvements

 Change the game so that two players can play against each other.